-Students may bring a backpack to school daily in order to transport school materials to and from school each day.
-Rolling bookbags will not be allowed.
+Students may bring a bookbag to school daily in order to transport school materials to and from school each day.
+However, please do not send rolling bookbags.
 For our younger students, we want to ensure they have a light load.
-The National Safety Council and other organizations recommend that a student's loaded backpack weigh no more than 10-20 percent of their body weight.
-Backpacks ideally should have two broad shoulder straps and both be used to support the weight of the load.